Alfred Edwin Eaton: Scientific career

 Eaton's interest in natural history was well established by his teenage years.
 While he was a student at Cambridge, Eaton contributed to journals like The Entomologist's Monthly Magazine, and he is recorded as presenting his research at meetings of the Entomological Society in London (many years later, Eaton would become the Royal Entomological Society's Senior Fellow).
 Eaton's greatest scientific interest was in insects, but he was also a notable botanical collector.
 Eaton collected specimens widely on a professional basis and to send to friends and colleagues.

-The Entomologist Robert McLachlan (1837-1904) was a friend of Eaton - Eaton's brother Thomas was McLachlan's longstanding companion on scientific travels.
+The Entomologist Robert McLachlan (1837–1904) was a friend of Eaton – Eaton's brother Henry was McLachlan's longstanding companion on scientific travels.
 McLachlan's interest in freshwater insects - in his case, Trichoptera - meant that he and Eaton collaborated often.
 McLachlan regularly sent his Ephemeroptera specimens to Eaton to describe, and in return Eaton gave most of his own Ephemeroptera specimens to McLachlan, whose collection was acquired by British Museum in 1938.
 Eaton's own collection of 200 microscope slides and c.1800 pinned insects, mostly Psychodidae, were donated to the British Museum by his widow Mary after his death.

 Eaton travelled extensively for his research, taking his vacations at places where Trichoptera and Ephemeroptera had not been studied.
 McLachlan observed: 'if a foreigner making short holiday tours through certain districts previously unexplored (so far as these insects are concerned) can produce such results, it is needless to call attention to what might be done by residents in the districts.'